 The Beaumont Basin Watermaster has a financial audit performed on annually on a fiscal year basis.
 The audit assists in properly accounting for the revenues and expenses of the Watermaster and tracking the financial resources of the agency.
-The detailed audit report for FY 2020, prepared by Rogers, Anderson, Malody, and Scott, LLP, is included under Appendix C.
+The detailed audit report for FY 2020, dated June 30, 2020, prepared by Rogers, Anderson, Malody, and Scott, LLP, is included under Appendix C.